chalg/BOM_temperature_data/BOM_temperature_data.md

 ![png](output_31_0.png)

-The below pivot tables and plots provide some insights into the movement of more extreme tempertures.
+The below pivot tables and plots provide some insights into the movement of more extreme temperatures.

 ```python